make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - So, we need a seedable generator.
 - The equation used for this
-  is called a linear congruential generator or **LCG**.
+  is called a linear congruential generator or **LCG**:
+  - The LCG that we use is the **Lehmer** type.
-  - The equation itself is very simple and we will see how it works using the arithmetic that you learned in elementary school.
+  - The equation for it is very simple and we will see how it works using the same arithmetic that you learned in elementary school.
   - It involves two constants
     which need to be chosen very carefully to ensure that the output is sufficiently random.
-  - It our examples, we will use very small values for the constants but the arithmetic is the same.
+  - For demonstration purposes, we will use very small values for the constants but the arithmetic is the same.
-- Let's talk about something that we learned in elementary school.

 # Modulo operation

 - The modulo operator returns the remainder of a division.
-- "31 mod 10" is just the remainder of dividing 10 into 31.
+- "31 mod 10" is just the remainder of dividing 31 by 10.
+- 31 divided by 10 is equal to 3 with a remainder of 1.
 - So, "31 mod 10" is equal to 1.
-- If you remember doing long division, at the end there is a remainder.
+- If you remember doing long division, at the end we are left with a remainder.
 - That's exactly what the modulo operation returns.

 # Generator equation: s<sub>n+1</sub> = (7 \* s<sub>n</sub>) mod 10